 The Trust plans to continue its distribution policy of distributing 5% of its net asset value in semi-annual increments.
-Due to the significant carried forward tax losses, we continue to expect that the Trust will be able to offset these losses against investment gains resulting in the distributions being treated as a tax-effective capital return (although we note this is subject to a number of assumptions).
+Due to the significant carried forward tax losses, we continue to expect that the Trust will be able to offset any investment gains resulting from the distributions against said losses, to be treated as a tax-effective capital return (although we note this is subject to a number of assumptions).